maciejkuran/palindrome-checker-app/README.md

 ```

 ## 2nd concept – for loop (optional)
 This concept may look a bit cleaner to you.
-I am looping through the string.
+I am looping through a string.
 The iteration starts from the end to the beginning of the string and will keep looping until the condition is true.
 In this case if i(index) >= 0.

 Each iteration's value (single letter) is saved to the 'newString' variable.